cwshugg/dimrod/docs/services/lumen.md

 * Tag-based device matching allows grouping lights (e.g., all "bedroom" lights)
 * Per-light locks ensure thread-safe concurrent control (always released, even when a backend command fails)
 * The LIFX backend uses LAN discovery with configurable retry attempts and delays
-* LIFX power commands are acknowledged, retried, and verified (read-back); simultaneous multi-bulb bursts are staggered by `lifx_config.command_delay`, and real success/failure is logged per device
+* LIFX power commands are acknowledged, retried, and verified (read-back); real success/failure is logged per device
-* Gatekeeper's motion-detection subscribers call Lumen to turn on outdoor lights
+* All LIFX LAN access is serialized by a reentrant lock in the shared `LIFX` wrapper, so concurrent worker threads cannot race on `lifxlan`'s un-locked sockets (fixes intermittent `[Errno 9] Bad file descriptor`); the shared `LifxLAN` is never rebuilt on a transient command retry